Disentangling Uncertainty in Machine Translation Evaluation: Experiments

 \subsection{Comparison of uncertainty methods}

-The results of the DA and MQM experiments are shown in Tables ~\ref{tab:da_seg_notqe}--\ref{tab:mqm_ft}.
-As expected, the PPS values (which do not measure uncertainty, but accuracy of the quality predictions) are similar for all methods, since they are based either on a vanilla \textsc{Comet} model, or on an ensemble of \textsc{Comet} models, with an advantage for the \textbf{DE} method which benefits from the ensemble effect.
-While \textbf{HTS} and \textbf{KL} have modified objectives that learn the mean and the variance simultaneously, they do not seem to improve the quality predictions \edit{\footnote{NLL also weighs in the quality prediction accuracy and thus reveals similar patterns to PPS.}.
-We focus our analysis on the uncertainty prediction accuracy, assessed by the UPS, ECE, and Sharpness indicators.}
+The results of the DA and MQM experiments are shown in Table~\ref{tab:combined}.
+As expected, the PPS values (which do not measure uncertainty, but accuracy of the quality predictions) are similar for all methods, since they are based either on a vanilla \textsc{Comet} model, or on an ensemble of \textsc{Comet} models, with an advantage for the \textbf{DE} method which benefits from the ensemble effect. \textbf{HTS} and \textbf{KL}, which have modified objectives that learn the mean and the variance simultaneously, also boost PPS, but not as much as \textbf{DE}.
+We focus our analysis on the uncertainty prediction accuracy, assessed primarily by UPS and also ECE, and Sharpness indicators.